CodeNoob25/LS-Module-JP-Version/README.md

 I restructured the database to decrease unnecessary complexity, and modified the React code to use the next database schemas.
 I also tested my new version's upload time against a version with Postgres and found that Mongo was faster.

+I also have a version of this code that uses docker-compose.

 Justin's notes for deployment setup: